dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 If you don't feel like classifying things, you can always call something an "expression".
 All terms, types, and kinds are expressions.

-## Functions

-We also need to introduce language support for functions and function types before introducing complex data structures.

 ## `List`s